A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 \paragraph*{Cycle count.} Up to this point, we have explored various methodologies to optimise the efficiency of gate and cycle counts for each component of the QTG.
 Now our focus shifts towards improving its overall cycle count.
-We take into account the following considerations: \begin{itemize} \item[I.] Parallelisation is not possible for the direct subtraction on the capacity register and the direct addition on the profit register, as they share the same control qubits. \item[II.]
-The addition operation on the profit register can be divided into two components, ADD$_{\text{I}}$ and ADD$_{\text{II}}$, which can be executed simultaneously with the QFT$_{\text{c}}$ and QFT$^{\dagger}_{\text{c}}$ on the capacity register, respectively. \item[III.]
+We take into account the following considerations: \begin{itemize} \item[I.] Copying qubit information from the path register into the ancilla register as well as the reversed operation can both be run in parallel with all the QFT$_{\text{c}}$ and QFT$^{\dagger}_{\text{c}}$ on the capacity register. \item[II.]
+The number of cycles within the QFT$_{\text{c}}$ (logarithmic in $c$) always exceeds the number of cycles involved in copying the control qubit onto the ancilla qubits (doubly-logarithmic in $c$ and $P$). \item[III.]
 The QFT$_{\text{p}}$ on the profit register can be run in parallel with all the gates in the capacity register, as it does not involve any controlled operations. \end{itemize}

-Our first observation is, however, that the different layers $U_{m} = U_{m}^{\Cr} U_{m}^{\Br} U_{m}^{\Ar}$ have to be executed mutually disjointly as the subtraction in $U_{m}^{\Br}$ and the addition in $U_{m}^{\Cr}$ are controlled by the qubits that the biased Hadamard gates in $U_{m}^{\Ar}$ act on.
-Therefore, no components commute across different layers, and we obtain
+Our first observation is, however, that the different layers $U^{\vphantom{1}}_{m} = U_{m}^{3} U_{m}^{2} U_{m}^{1}$ have to be executed mutually disjointly as the subtraction in $U_{m}^{2}$ and the addition in $U_{m}^{3}$ are controlled by the qubits that the biased Hadamard gates in $U_{m}^{1}$ act on.
+Therefore, no components commute across different layers, and we obtain \begin{linenomath}

-where $\cyclec_{m}$ denotes the cycle count per layer unitary $U_{m}$.
-Nevertheless, for a given item $m$ we can apply additional parallelisation strategies within the layer $U_{m}$ to reduce the total cycle count even further.
-The most complicated part is the first layer unitary $U_{1}$, because it is the only one including QFTs on both the capacity and the cost register. \autoref{figure:QTGFirstBlockParallelisation} depicts all the different cases that can occur when trying to parallelise the subcircuits.
-In a nutshell, the number of cycles is determined by the length of the longest gate sequence -- modulo the parallelisation assumptions/constraints I, II, and III -- which can either be the circuit depth in the capacity or the profit register.
+\end{linenomath} where $\cyclec_{m}$ denotes the cycle count per layer unitary $U_{m}$.
+Furthermore, there cannot be any parallelisation between $U_{m}^{1}$ and the rest of the layer; though other parallelisation techniques are definitely applicable.

+In the first layer we parallelise, according to III, QFT$_{p}$ and QFT$_{c}$ as much as possible.
+Due to I and II, we can also fit in the subcircuit copying the control qubit's information on the ancilla register.
+If $\numbits{P} > \numbits{c}$, meaning that the $\cyclec_{\text{QFT-PROFIT}} > \cyclec_{\text{QFT-CAPACITY}}$, we can absorb the subtraction cycle, again due to III, into the profit QFT.
+The remaining addition cycle as well as uncomputing the ancilla qubits can be absorbed into the subsequent QFT$_{\text{c}}^{\dagger}$.
+In this first case we obtain \begin{linenomath}